- Things To Check Before Buying A Rolex Watch

 What Is The Easiest Luxury Watch To Fake?

-The easiest watch to fake is from Rolex.
+A fake Rolex.
 As counterfeit techniques have improved over time, they can closely mimic the finish and dial styles of the legendary brand.
-Since the brand is so popular, these counterfeit companies need only include the iconic coronet and feature the title of an iconic collection in order to draw the public’s eyes.
+Since this top Swiss luxury watch brand is so popular, these companies need only include the iconic coronet and feature the title of an iconic collection in order to draw the public’s eyes.
 After all, everyone is so desperate to own such a storied line, even if it’s at a suspiciously cheap value.

 However, there are also many other brands which are commonly replicated.
 These include models from brands like Omega, with models like the storied, lunar landing Speedmaster, TAG Heuer with their iconic Carrera collection, Cartier with their stunning Tank collection and Patek Philippe with collections like the Calatrava.